Jump to content

 What competencies do I have?

 What competencies have you acquired throughout your education?
-And through life in general?
-It is important to be able to put these things into words, e.g. when you are looking for a job or internship.
+And through life?
+It is important to be able to put these things into words, e.g. when you are looking for a job or project oriented course (internship).
 But how do you find out and explain it to a company?
 And how is problem-based learning a competency?

 What are competencies?

-It is therefore a term for a skill that you can use in a specific context.
+It is a term for a skill that you can use in a specific context.

-The word you choose to describe your skill is situational.
-The same competency can be called something different, depending on who needs to know that you can offer exactly that competency in that context.
+The word you choose to describe your competency is situational.
+A competency can be called different words, depending on the recipient and the context.

 3 types of competencies